-- 4.2.1 Trustees (or their authorised representatives) must also send (depending on the type of arrangement being used see paragraph 4.2.2 below) hard copies of the following documents to the Board (or to any other address specified in accordance with the Determination) by no later than 5:00pm on 29 March 2018. - (a) Certified copy of the legal agreement; - (b) Legal opinion covering certain matters set out in the agreement (with an overseas legal opinion if required see paragraph 6.1.6 below); - (c) Comparison document showing changes from the standard form (or, if no changes, confirmation of this via the legal opinion or a letter); - (d) Copy of the Contingent Asset certificate; - (e) Where a guarantor strength report has been produced (see paragraph 6 of Part 2 of the Contingent Asset Guidance (Type As)), that report; and - (f) Evidence that the corporate benefit to the guarantor from entering into the agreement has been established (e.g. confirmation from the relevant directors, board minutes or in the legal opinion); and - (g) Valuations and other documents (where required by the certificate). - 4.2.2 The exact documents to be sent will depend on the form of the Contingent Asset.
+- 4.2.1 Trustees (or their authorised representatives) must also send (depending on the type of arrangement being used see paragraph 4.2.2 below) hard copies of the following documents to the Board (or to any other address specified in accordance with the Determination) by no later than 5:00pm on 29 March 2019. - (a) Certified copy of the legal agreement; - (b) Legal opinion covering certain matters set out in the agreement (with an overseas legal opinion if required see paragraph 6.1.6 below); - (c) Comparison document showing changes from the standard form (or, if no changes, confirmation of this via the legal opinion or a letter); - (d) Copy of the Contingent Asset certificate; - (e) Where a guarantor strength report has been produced (see paragraph 6 of Part 2 of the Contingent Asset Guidance (Type As)), that report; and - (f) Evidence that the corporate benefit to the guarantor from entering into the agreement has been established (e.g. confirmation from the relevant directors, board minutes or in the legal opinion); and - (g) Valuations and other documents (where required by the certificate). - 4.2.2 The exact documents to be sent will depend on the form of the Contingent Asset.
 Further details are set out in the Contingent Asset Appendix at: - (a) Paragraph 27 Type A arrangements; - (b) Paragraph 30 Type B(i) arrangements; - (c) Paragraph 34 Type B(ii) arrangements; - (d) Paragraph 37 Type B(iii) arrangements; - (e) Paragraph 40 Type C(i) arrangements; and - (f) Paragraph 43 Type C(ii) arrangements. - 4.2.3 All hard copy documents must be sent to:

-Director of Legal, Compliance and Ethics Re: Contingent Assets Ref [insert pension scheme/section registration number] The Board of the Pension Protection Fund Renaissance
+Director of Legal, Compliance and Ethics Re: Contingent Assets Ref [insert pension scheme/section registration number] The Board of the Pension Protection Fund

-12 Dingwall Road Croydon Surrey CRO 2NA the point of delivery of the contingent asset).
+Renaissance 12 Dingwall Road Croydon Surrey CR0 2NA

+(or to any other address that is specified for this purpose on the Board's website at the point of delivery of the contingent asset).